All through history, people have learned to do their jobs in the workplace, helped by colleagues who can show them how it’s done.

 On-job training is intensive, focused and practical.
 Done well it changes lives.
-Done ineffectively and it leads to poor performance and a stressed-out learners.
+Done ineffectively and it leads to poor performance and stressed-out learners.

-> This course provides you with a simple four-step method that has been proven across the world over many decades.
+This course provides you with a simple four-step method that has been proven across the world over many decades.
 It provides you with the foundation you need to start building your instructional skills and confidence.

 This course is aimed at anyone who conducts training on the job, regardless of your job role.
 No prior knowledge of teaching and learning principles is required – just a willingness to do a great job of training people in the workplace.

 Take this course and you’ll be able to:

 - prepare a job breakdown, listing the key steps in a task and the key points you need to make at each step;

 - establish specific, observable objectives for a session of on-job instruction;